tgozo19/laravel-codegen/README.md

 # Laravel-codegen

 This package generates code for you.
-It takes to another level how migrations, controllers and models are created in Laravel
+It takes to another level how Migrations, Models and Controllers are created in Laravel

 ### Note

-As of now the package only accept the creation of a migration.
+As of now the package only accepts the creation of a migration.
 More features will be rolled out soon.

 ## Requirements
 - PHP >=8.1